LACMIP/emu/docs/_documentation/tips.md

 - *Cache Registry Lookups*: This should **always** be checked.
 - *Clear Cache button*: This is used to reset the registry without having to restart EMu.
 - *Cache System Resources*: Leave unchecked.
 This option was developed for old operating systems.

+### Default search settings

+This adjustment may help if you are having problems with searches taking a very long time.
+1. Right-click anywhere on Command Center (where the modules are displayed), and select *Options*.
+1. Select the *Searching* tab and change the following fields, then click OK:
+    - *Maximum search time*: place a number in here instead of leaving it as zero.
+Four minutes (240 seconds) is a good amount of search time to start with.
+If a search surpasses this maximum search time, a message will appear asking whether or not you want to abort.
+    - *Maximum records retrieved*: leave this as 0, or adjust to whatever amount makes sense for you or for a particular search.
+    - *Update search count every*: change to 0 if you don’t want EMu to dedicate any resources to bothering with this, or set a high number if you want EMu to spend fewer (but still some) resources.

 ## Improving EMu's performance